This page provides information on EASA developments affecting the regulation of the operation at UK aerodromes.

 (b) exclusively serve helicopters.

-Aerodrome regulations in the form of Implementing Rules (IR), Acceptable Means of Compliance (AMC) and Certification Specifications (CS) are currently being drafted and are expected to come into force on 1 January 2014.
+Aerodrome regulations in the form of Implementing Rules (IR), Acceptable Means of Compliance (AMC) and Certification Specifications (CS) are now in force.

-To keep up to date with the latest developments, SRG produces CAA EASA Information Bulletins.
+To keep up to date with the latest developments, the CAA also produces EASA Information Bulletins

 For further information please contact email@example.com.